hungthinh03/friend-management-system/README.md

    - **API name**: block-updates
    - **Method**: POST
    - **Description**: User A blocks user B
-      - **Note**: If user B and user B are friends, user A will no longer receive updates from user B. If they are not friends, they cannot add eachother as friends
+      - **Note**: If user B follows or is friends with user A, they are removed.
+They cannot follow or add each other if not already friends.
    - **JSON request**:
      ```json
      {